+Acceptance of credits earned at a previous, approved and or accredited program may be accepted at the discretion of the Director of Nursing.
 The students within the institution who transfers from one program to a different program or students who have previously attended another school or college (within the past 12 months) may receive credit for such attendance when proof of said attendance and transcripts are presented at time of enrollment and pass the institutions examination and skill testing for those subjects.
 The credits the student will receive are for academic only.
 Transfer students are approved by the Director or Nursing.
 Appropriate credit for previous experience is also determined by passing an examination and skill testing.
 This option to apply for credit is the sole responsibility of the prospective student.
-The College does not guarantee the acceptance of credit for prior education or experience is at the discretion of the College.
+The College does not guarantee the acceptance of credit for prior education or experience.